rajathai/broadridge-PyTraining/resource/Day 02.md

     # code gets indented here
 ```

-!!! note
+> [!NOTE]
+>
-    Notice that we MUST indent on the following line.
+> Notice that we MUST indent on the following line.
 If you do not indent your code, you'll get an IndentationError!
 To invoke a function, use the ():

 ```py linenums="1"
 def first_function():